The QATSPY Golfer’s Sports Page: Golf Swing Tips

 Colonial Hall Time-Lapse Video Technique

-Colonial Hall, whom I had the pleasure of interviewing at the Hattiesburg Country Club in Mississippi, used a mental-type yardage book and the golf swing Time-lapse Video Technique to mentally play his home course and Pebble Beach each and every day in his seven-and-a-half foot square prison cell.
-It was remarkable enough that he mentally played his golf course and Pebble Beach every day in his mind; but what was more remarkable was what Colonial Hall was able to do within six weeks after his release, and that was playing in a PGA Pro-Am event in New Orleans.
+Colonial Hall, whom I had the pleasure of interviewing at the Hattiesburg Country Club in Mississippi, used a mental-type yardage book and the golf swing Time-lapse Video Technique to mentally walk-through and play his home course and Pebble Beach each and every day in his seven-and-a-half foot square prison cell.
+It was remarkable enough that he mentally played and performed a mental walk-through of his golf course and Pebble Beach every day in his mind; but what was more remarkable was what Colonial Hall was able to accomplished within six weeks after his release, and that was playing in a PGA Pro-Am event in New Orleans.

 Colonial Hall shot a 76, his handicap of four (4) at the Greater New Orleans P.O.W.
 Pro-Am Open Golf Tournament.
-He credited his ability to shoot his handicap to what he called his Time-lapse video Technique, with a mental yardage book he had memorized to every detail.
+He credited his ability to shoot his handicap to what he called his Time-lapse video and his mental walk-trough technique, recorded on a mental yardage book he had memorized to every detail.
 For more details of Colonial Hall’s story and my interview, please use this link: The 1973 A TRUE AMERICAN STORY!

-How to Use Your Yardage Book in Golf
+How to Use Your Yardage Book and a Mental Walk-Through in Golf

-The yardage books are used by golfers to develop their strategy and mental game plan for each round, much like Colonial Hall used.
-These yardage books are also used to allow the golfer to mentally pre-play or replay the course, shot-by-shot, in a pregame or post-game analysis to improve their mental game and training sessions.
+The yardage books are used by golfers to develop their strategy and mental game plan for each round, much like Colonial Hall used during his mental walk-through.
+These yardage books are also used to allow the golfer to mentally pre-play or replay the course, shot-by-shot, in a pregame or post-game analysis.
+This mental walk-through during a pregame or post-game analysis can be used by the golfer to improve their mental game and training sessions.

 There is a significant amount of research indicating that the person who takes personal notes, especially color notes, can significantly increase their retention rate by 4 times.
-That’s a 400 percent retention rate.
-The retention rate using typical methods of golf lessons is less than one-third of the self-coaching technique, of Time-lapse Video Technique, or self-coaching approach.
+This 400 percent retention rate also applies to the mental walk-through technique of the golf course.
+The retention rate of a typical golf lessons or practice session is less than one-third of the self-coaching walk-through technique, of Time-lapse Video self-coaching approach.
 Self-coaching has a 90 percent retention rate, as indicated by my article The Triad Learning Pyramid.

 The target area is about a 24-foot radius (6-paces) that I treat as a large clock, with the hands at the center.
 In this case, my golf shot landed at T-6-10, which means I placed my tee shot 6-yards off the target area, at about the 10 o’clock orientation.
 This is represented by the blue dot on my cut-sheet.
 I do not place the blue dot on the yardage book, since this blue dot is for demonstration purposes only.